Marc Spector (Marvel Cinematic Universe)

 Marc Spector, Steven Grant, and Jake Lockley are fictional characters portrayed by Oscar Isaac in the Marvel Cinematic Universe (MCU) media franchise, based on the Marvel Comics characters of the same name.
 Spector is depicted as the vigilante Moon Knight, and the avatar of the Egyptian deity Khonshu.

 Spector is an American mercenary who has dissociative identity disorder (DID) which he developed as a result of child abuse.
 He is also married to Layla El-Faouly.
-Grant, his alter ego, operates as a gift shop employee in London.
+Grant, his alter, operates as a gift shop employee in London.
 Grant becomes aware of Spector, and takes on the alias Mr. Knight, and the two face off against the Egyptian deity Ammit and her avatar Arthur Harrow.
 Lockley, his other alter ego, later executed Harrow.

 The character first appeared in the Disney+ series Moon Knight (2022).
 An alternate variant also appeared in the third season of the animated series What If...?
 (2024).